 Not for wearing

 While plastic serves its purpose in vinyl records or skateboard wheels, it has no place in our collections.
-This decision came naturally, perfectly aligned with our vision of fashion and our respect for the environment.
+This choice came naturally, fully aligned with our vision of clothing and our respect for the environment.

 Plastic surrounds us